 When a shop sells spells, you can sometimes spend money to increase your skill with that spell.
 Shops that sell spells and skills can only increase them up to a limit.
-Once you have improved a spell or skill two times by paying a trainer or using the Training Window, you can't pay to improve it anymore.
+Once you have improved a spell or skill two times by paying a trainer, you can't pay to improve it anymore.